SummerJam 2024 ADD

 Ky-Mani Marley

-sounds a bit hoarse, but this doesn't diminish the pleasure of listening to his set.
-From Marley covers like Jammin, Iron Lion Zion and One Love to pieces from his new album Love & Energy, the highlight of his set definitely is his hit new heights, as the crowd joins in loudly as soon as these lines start: "Working all day, and this me a wait for…"
+sounds a bit hoarse, but this doesn't diminish the pleasure of following his performance, especially since his band does such a fine job: Frank Burt (bass), Alston Brown (drums), Brian Newton (guitar), Clayton Gresham and Kavan Witter (keys) as well as Samantha Mundle and Tabrika Francis on backing vocals rock!
+From Marley covers like Jammin', Iron Lion Zion and One Love to pieces from his new album Love & Energy, the highlight of Ky-Mani's set definitely is his hit New Heights, as the crowd joins in loudly as soon as these lines start: "Working all day, and this me a wait for…"

 6:34pm, GREEN STAGE